uvmasterofnone/Kubernetes-Nextcloud/README.md

 # Kubernetes deployment files for Nextcloud

-Please note that the image is not the official image
+Please note that the image used in the deployment is not the official image